Royal hunting row puts Africa safaris in cross-hairs

 But trophy hunting is putting little dent in Botswana's elephant population.
 According to the Convention on International Trade in Endangered Species (CITES), the treaty that regulates global wildlife trade, Botswana's export quota of trophy tusks has been 800 in recent years, or 400 dead elephants.

-Hunting sources say the price of a two-week elephant hunt - including your kill and licence - costs $60,000 to $70,000 and usually excludes things such as charter flights to remote airstrips, so the final price tag can be much higher.
+Hunting sources say the price of a two-week elephant hunt - including your kill and license - costs $60,000 to $70,000 and usually excludes things such as charter flights to remote airstrips, so the final price tag can be much higher.

 This is comparable to the cost of a guided climb to the summit of Everest, which can range from $35,000 to $100,000.
 Both bring money and employment to developing countries.